 National or Regional Headquarters Tax Credit: Businesses that establish or expand a national or regional corporate headquarters in Mississippi may receive a tax credit of $500-$2,000 for each full-time job created.
 The actual credit will be based on the wage levels of the newly created jobs.
 A minimum of 20 new headquarters jobs must be created to be eligible for the credit which can be used to offset up to 50% of a company’s tax liability in a given year.
 Unused credits may be carried forward for up to 5 years.

-Research and Development Skills Tax Credit: Tax credits equal to $1,000 per employee per year for a 5 year period and may be claimed by a business for any position that requires research or development skills.
+Research and Development Skills Tax Credit: Tax credits equal to $1,000 per employee per year for a 5-year period and may be claimed by a business for any position that requires research or development skills.
 The credit can offset up to 50% of income tax; unused credits may be carried forward for up to 5 years.

 Manufacturing Investment Tax Credit: To support the retention and expansion of manufacturers, Mississippi offers an investment tax credit to companies that have maintained a manufacturing facility in the state for at least 2 years.
 To qualify, a business must invest at least $1 million in buildings and/or equipment.
 A corporate income tax credit equal to 5% of eligible investment may be awarded to qualifying manufacturers with a maximum available credit of $1 million per project.
 These non-refundable and non-transferable credits can be used to offset up to 50% of a company’s tax liability in a given year.
 Unused credits may be carried forward for up to 5 years.

 Sales and Use Tax Exemptions: A one-half or full sales and use tax exemption, depending on the county in which the facility is located, is available to manufacturers and other eligible businesses locating new facilities or expanding in Mississippi on eligible machinery and equipment purchases related to a new or expanded facility and on building materials used in construction, provided the materials are purchased directly by the eligible business.
-Exemptions are available on component building materials and machinery and equipment.
+Exemptions are available to component building materials and machinery and equipment.
 Exemptions are also available for eligible businesses that establish a national or regional headquarters in Mississippi.
 In addition, aerospace, clean energy, and data center projects that meet certain job creation and capital investment requirements, as well as projects that utilize industrial revenue bonds issued by the Mississippi Business Finance Corporation, may receive exemptions and other incentives.

 Property Tax Exemptions/Abatements: Local governing authorities may grant a property tax exemption for up to 10 years on real and tangible personal property being used in the state.
 The exemption may be granted for all local property taxes except school district taxes on any property, with the exception of finished goods or rolling stock.
-The exemption usually applies to property taxes on land, buildings, machinery, equipment, furniture, fixtures, raw materials and work in process.
+The exemption usually applies to property taxes on land, buildings, machinery, equipment, furniture, fixtures, raw materials, and work in process.
 Local authorities also may grant a free port warehouse exemption from property taxes paid on finished goods inventories leaving Mississippi.
 In addition, local authorities may grant a fee in lieu of property taxes for eligible new businesses or expansion projects in the state that make a capital investment of more than $60 million.
 This negotiated fee is paid in place of the calculated property tax typically due on the property.
-It may be awarded for up to 30 years but cannot be less than one third of the property tax levy, including the property taxes assessed for school districts.
-No particular parcel of land, real property improvement or item of personal property can be subject to a fee in lieu for more than 10 years.
+It may be awarded for up to 30 years but cannot be less than one-third of the property tax levy, including the property taxes assessed for school districts.
+No particular parcel of land, real property improvement, or item of personal property can be subject to a fee in lieu for more than 10 years.

 Growth and Prosperity (GAP) Program: Eligible businesses that create at least 10 jobs and locate or expand in a GAP-eligible county (a county that have been designated as economically distressed) may receive a 10-year exemption from state income and franchise taxes.
 Additional incentives include an exemption from real and business personal property taxes as well as sales and use taxes.